IHE/RAD.IRA/input/pagecontent/volume-1.md

 #### 1:XX.1.1.4 Evidence Creator

 The Evidence Creator actor is responsible for producing evidence data such as annotations, measurements, key image references, etc. for the patients' studies during a reporting session.

+The Evidence Creator is a standalone application such as a specialty AI application.

 The Evidence Creator is a [Synchronizing Application](volume-1.html#1xx1102-synchronizing-application).